 August 1, 1973: Mumbai, India – 11:59 AM

-Rai never found herself bored in her town; she always found something to do even if she didn't have anyone to do it with.
+Rai never found herself bored at home; she always found something to do even if she didn't have anyone to do it with.
+Most of the time, it was some menial daily chore.
 It isn't like she was antisocial or anything, her parents just had a lot of expectations for her even at the young age of nine.
 Rai just knew she had to meet them.
 Besides, it wasn't like she didn't have any friends, just not any in her town, or her age.

-Rai sighed as she opened up her computer and turned to an old messaging conversation where she could escape the stress of her daily life.
-"That's odd" she muttered to herself.
+Rai sighed as she turned on her computer and looked at an old messaging conversation where she could escape the stress of her daily life.
+"That's odd," she muttered to herself.
 "He's not here right now?"
 She looked to the clock and quickly did the math in her head.
 "It's only around 3:29 in Japan right now, so he should at least be awake."

 Rai turned back to her old conversations and started scrolling through them to see what they were last talking about to refresh her memory.
-It's not like they could do anything other than communicate with others with the computer yet anyway.
+It's not like they could do much of anything other than communicate with other people with the computer yet anyway.

 Don't you ever think that you were meant for something more than just life on Earth?